-At the pier’s exit, people scattered like billiard balls in a well-executed break.
-Some veered towards the parking lot while others rushed to jump into the vehicles currently fighting for space with those leaving the ferry.
-By far the largest number, a mix of passengers and the pedestrians who’d come to meet them, cut through the congested traffic in the street to walk into the town proper.
+At the pier’s terminus, people scattered like billiard balls in a well-executed break.
+Some veered toward the parking lot while others rushed to jump into the vehicles currently fighting for space with those leaving the ferry.
+By far the largest number, a mix of passengers and the pedestrians who had come to meet them, cut through the congested traffic in the street to walk into the town proper.
 Even with the visual acuity of a raven, it was impossible to track every person, every movement.
 He was fighting something like panic when a flash of familiar colors drew his eye.

 He contemplated that as he circled to keep her in sight.
 Didn’t she want to lose him?
-Not exactly a reassuring thought, if she didn’t.
-Had she gotten rid of the relic already—given it to someone in the crowd, or hidden it somewhere for one of her Society cronies to pick up?
+Not exactly a reassuring thought, if so.
+Had she gotten rid of the relic already—given it to someone in the crowd?
+Hidden it somewhere for one of her Brigantium cronies to pick up?
 Had she become merely a decoy?
-Cormac felt his heart stutter, choking on a flood of adrenaline until he noted the way Leticia clutched her timeworn satchel to her side.
-It was an unusual gesture for her, and a revealing one.
+Cormac felt his heart stutter, choking on a flood of adrenaline until he noted the way she clutched her timeworn satchel to her side.
+An unusual gesture for her, and a revealing one.
 His heart settled into a more assured rhythm.

 This would end here.

 He flew to a solitary tree at the end of the long block, well ahead of Leticia’s part of the crowd.
-Mostly sheltered from the wind by the buildings, its gnarled branches were hosting a conspiracy of ravens and made it the perfect place to hide.
+Mostly sheltered from the wind by the buildings, the gnarled branches currently hosted a conspiracy of ravens and made it the perfect place to hide.

 Or not, as it turned out.
-His landing set off a chorus of harsh protests from several territorial juveniles.
-And, as he prepared to do something about that, one of the elders noticed Cormac’s eyes—blue-gray instead of raven-brown— and set about making a spectacle, which the rest enthusiastically joined.
-They clucked, they cawed, they scrabbled and hopped, jouncing branches and raining dried leaves onto the sidewalk below.
+Cormac’s landing set off a chorus of harsh protests from several territorial juveniles.
+Then, before he could do something about that, one of the elders noticed Cormac’s eyes—a mix of vibrant blues, atypical to say the least—and set about making a spectacle in which the rest enthusiastically joined.
+They clucked and cawed and hopped, jouncing branches and raining dried leaves onto the sidewalk below.
 People looked up—some intrigued enough to stop.
 The flow of traffic slowed, drawing even more attention Cormac’s way.

 He screeched, his fury palpable enough to scatter the flock.
 In a confusion of flapping wings and scolding chatter, they regrouped, then flew high overhead, west toward the Peedie Sea.